Mahi Mahi with Lemon Butter

 - Place olive oil in a saute pan over medium heat.

-- Add the chicken stock and deglaze the pan.
+- Add the chicken stock to the pan and let the sauce reduce.
 Once well combined, nestle the cooked mahi mahi in the sauce.
 Spoon the sauce over the filets and top them with some of the cooked tomatoes and lemon butter.

 - Garnish with some extra freshly chopped parsley and sliced tomatoes.
 Serve immediately and enjoy.